Estimates are based on national averages and do not reflect actual quotes. Rebates and local incentives vary.

 💡 Key Insight: In areas with high electricity rates, home energy savings alone can deliver a strong return.
 In low-rate areas, ROI relies more on home value appreciation and rebates.

-These savings can significantly improve your overall ROI and reduce your payback period.
+These remaining incentives still improve your overall ROI and shorten your payback period.

 Pro Tip: Always check available rebates before purchasing your windows.
 Some programs require pre-approval or proof of ENERGY STAR compliance to qualify.

-The payback period is the number of years it takes for your energy savings, maintenance savings, and rebates to equal the cost of your window replacement project.
-After this point, your windows continue saving you money—essentially paying you back.
+Energy-efficient windows typically pay for themselves in 5–8 years in high-rate states and 9–12 years elsewhere.
+The payback period is the number of years it takes for energy savings, maintenance savings, and rebates to equal your project cost — after that point, your windows generate pure savings.

 In most U.S. regions, the payback period for energy-efficient windows is typically: